 Bacterial Problems with Cosmos Plants

-Aster yellows is one of the diseases of cosmos that affects any plant in the Aster family.
+Aster yellows is one of the diseases of cosmoses that affects any plant in the Aster family.
 It is transmitted by leafhoppers, those tiny insects that appear to be shrunken grasshoppers.
-The disease is causes by phytoplasma and, if infected, you will see cosmos flowers are dying after becoming distorted and stunted.
+The disease is caused by phytoplasma and, if infected, you will see cosmos flowers dying after becoming distorted and stunted.
 The foliage will present with yellowed mottling, indicating the feeding sites of the vectors.
 Infected plants should also be destroyed, as there is no cure.

 Insect Vectors That Cause Cosmos Flower Diseases

 In the garden, our plants just represent one big buffet to bugs.
-Cosmos are probably like candy to some insect pests.
-Most don’t do any significant damage but a few transmit viruses and disease during their feeding activity.
+Cosmos plants are probably like candy to some insect pests.
+Most don’t do any significant damage, but a few transmit viruses and disease during their feeding activity.

-We already mentioned leafhoppers, which who can also transmit curly top virus, attacking leaves and roots.
+We already mentioned leafhoppers, which can also transmit curly top virus, attacking leaves and roots.